MR-JLTC/ShadowCryptApp_Android/README.md

 ## 💡 Highlights
 - Clean and scalable architecture
 - Interactive and modern UI design
-- Secure data handling with hashed passwords
 - Built using **Koala Android Studio**

 ---